wp-plugins/instant-feedback/readme.txt

 	Go to [myeffecto settings](http://www.myeffecto.com/settings) to configure your social accounts

 = Features(Optional) =
-* Upload icons/emoji's of your choice
+* **Upload** icons/emoji's of your choice
-* **Comment :** enabling commenting will prompt visitor to ask why did you feel particular emotion
+* **Comment :** enabling commenting will prompt visitor to ask why did you feel particular emotion after they give there feedback